Multistep Quasimetric Learning for Scalable Goal-conditioned Reinforcement Learning: Experiments

 We use a 6DoF, 5Hz, WidowX250 manipulator for our robot learning tasks and we train and deploy a policy $\pi(a \mid s, g)$ conditioned on observations and goal images.
 We compare against the following methods: GCBC \citep{ding2020goalconditionedimitationlearning}, GCIQL, and TRA \citep{myers2025temporal}.
-We compare \Method against GCIQL, a commonly used offline RL method, and we compare \Method against both GCBC\citep{ding2020goalconditionedimitationlearning} and TRA\citep{myers2025temporal}.
-Comparisons against both GCBC and TRA are important as , TRA learns a set of representations that align present and future representations for compositional generalization.
+We compare \Method against GCIQL, a commonly used offline RL method, and we compare \Method{} against both GCBC \citep{ding2020goalconditionedimitationlearning} and TRA \citep{myers2025temporal}.
 TRA is designed for following both goal images and language instructions, but we only use goal images as the modality to test.
 We provide more details on policy training in \cref{app:train_configs}.

 As in prior work that focused on long-horizon manipulation tasks~\citep{black2024pi0visionlanguageactionflowmodel, shi2025hirobotopenendedinstruction}, we use task progress to measure the effectiveness of these policies due to the long-horizon nature of these tasks.
 We detail more on the experimental setup and how we assign progress in \cref{app:train_configs}.